Goldman Sachs bankers 'cheated' Malaysia over 1MDB: PM Mahathir

 The bank’s compliance controls “don’t work very well”, he added.

-A Goldman Sachs spokesman in Hong Kong declined to comment on the interview.
+A second Goldman Sachs spokesman in Hong Kong declined to comment on Mahathir’s comments in the interview.

-Goldman Sachs’ share price fell to its lowest in nearly two years on Monday after Malaysia’s Minister of Finance Lim Guan Eng said his country would seek a “full refund” of the fees the bank earned from 1MDB deals.
-Goldman denied any wrongdoing.
+Asked by reporters later in Singapore if he had officially requested the DOJ to help return money that Goldman earned from 1MDB, Mahathir said, “It takes a little bit of time but they (DOJ) have promised that they will give back the money.”
+He was speaking on the sidelines of a summit in Singapore.

+The DOJ was not immediately available for comment outside of regular U.S. business hours.

 Anwar Ibrahim, appointed successor to 93-year-old Mahathir, told parliament on Tuesday that the country needs to take “more aggressive measures” to reclaim the fees and losses “due to the effects on Malaysia’s image”.

-The U.S. bank earned about $600 million in fees for its work with 1MDB, which included three bond offerings in 2012 and 2013 that raised $6.5 billion.

-Speaking to reporters on Tuesday, Lim repeated his stance that Malaysia wants to reclaim fees paid to Goldman Sachs, and added that the country will also seek consequential losses.
+Speaking to reporters on Tuesday, Finance Minister Lim repeated his stance that Malaysia wants to reclaim fees paid to Goldman Sachs, and added that the country will also seek consequential losses.

 “The Malaysian government will want to reclaim all the fees paid, as well as all the losses including the interest rate differential,” Lim told reporters.
 He said the rate Malaysia paid was about 100 basis points higher than the market rate.

-Critics have said the fees earned by Goldman Sachs was far in excess of the normal 1-2 percent fees a bank could expect for helping sell bonds.
+Critics have said the fees earned by Goldman Sachs were far in excess of the normal 1-2 percent a bank could expect for helping sell bonds.

 Lim did not say how Malaysia would seek to recoup any money beyond that he will leave the matter to Malaysia’s attorney general.